Josh Meekings: 2016–17 season

-Ahead of the 2016–17 season, Meekings said that he’s looking forward to bounce back from injury and fight for his first team place at Inverness Caledonian Thistle under the new management and former teammate, Richie Foran.
+Ahead of the 2016–17 season, Meekings said that he is/has looking forward to bounce back from injury and fight for his first team place at Inverness Caledonian Thistle under the new management and former teammate, Richie Foran.
 However, he suffered a knee injury that saw him out at the start of the season.
 On 20 August 2016, Meekings made his return from injury, starting the whole game, in a 5–1 loss against Heart of Midlothian.
 In a follow–up match against St Johnstone, he scored his first goal of the season, in a 2–1 win.
 Following his return from injury, Meekings regained his first team place, playing in the centre–back position with Warren.

 However, in mid–October, he suffered an injury that saw him out for one match.
 But on 22 October 2016, Meekings made his return to the starting line–up, in a 1–1 draw against Kilmarnock.
 Following his return from injury, he, once again, regained his first team place, playing in the centre–back position with Warren.
 In a match against Kilmarnock on 17 December 2016, Meekings played a role in the match when he made a goal-line clearance from Nathan Tyson, as the match ended in a 1–1 draw.
 After the match, his performance was praised by manager Foran.
 However, during a match against Ross County on 31 December 2016, Meekings suffered a head injury but played the whole game, in a 3–2 loss.
-However, he suffered a knee injury that saw him out for the rest of the season.At the end of the 2016–17 season, Meekings made eighteen appearances and scoring once in all competitions.
+However, he suffered a knee injury that saw him out for the rest of the season.
+At the end of the 2016–17 season, Meekings made eighteen appearances and scoring once in all competitions.

 With his contract at the club expiring at the end of the 2016–17 season, Meekings said he prefer to focus on football instead of his future.
 As a result, Meekings’ contract talk with Inverness Caledonian Thistle was put on hold until January.
-In June, he was told by Inverness Caledonian Thistle that they can’t afford to keep him, ending his seven years association with the club.
+In June, he was told by Inverness Caledonian Thistle that they cannot afford to keep him, ending his seven years association with the club.